colinhoernig/ckh.io/content/blog/looking-forward.md

 very cool technologies including [nodejs](https://nodejs.org/en/), [React](https://facebook.github.io/react/), and [EmberJS](http://emberjs.com/)
 among others.
 The Deal Board mentioned above was built using Ember as the front-end, with a REST API built on [Laravel](https://laravel.com/).
+React has certainly become my go-to JavaScript library for building reactive front-end applications.
 The JavaScript ecosystem changes extremely rapidly, but I feel confident that the future of JavaScript is **very promising**.

 In the future, I'll write more about web technology, including how this blog was built.
+As an avid traveler and photographer, I plan to share photos and stories of my adventures.
+Cheers.